emkodelirdi/AssetReuploader/README.md

 - Head over to releases and grab the latest release https://github.com/TylerAtStarboard/ImageReuploader/releases/

-- Drag ImageReuploader.rbxmx into a studio place, and right click -> Save as Local Plugin
+- Drag AssetReuploader.rbxmx into a studio place, and right click -> Save as Local Plugin
   ![image](https://github.com/user-attachments/assets/4d0701e8-90d8-4c12-8566-987ebf38eeee)

+## If you want to reupload image assets:

 - Head to the Creator Dashboard https://create.roblox.com/dashboard/